simonmichael/hledger/hledger/hledger.m4.md

 To use a config file, specify it with the `--conf` option.
 Its options will be inserted near the start of your command line (so you can override them if needed).

-Or, you can set up an automatic config file that is used whenever you run hledger.
-This can be `hledger.conf` in the current directory or above, or `.hledger.conf` in your home directory (`~/.hledger.conf`), or `hledger.conf` in your XDG config directory (`~/.config/hledger/hledger.conf`).
+Or, you can set up an automatic config file that is used whenever you run hledger, by creating `hledger.conf` in the current directory or above, or `.hledger.conf` in your home directory (`~/.hledger.conf`), or `hledger.conf` in your XDG config directory (`~/.config/hledger/hledger.conf`).

-You can ignore config files by adding the `-n/--no-conf` flag.
-This is useful when using hledger in scripts, or when troubleshooting.
-(When both `--conf` and `--no-conf` options are used, the right-most wins.)
-To inspect the processing of config files, use `--debug` or `--debug=8`.

-Here is another example config file you could start with:
+Here is another example config you could start with:
 <https://github.com/simonmichael/hledger/blob/master/hledger.conf.sample>

-Tips:

-Automatic config files are convenient, but have a cost: it's easy to change a report's behaviour, or break scripts/applications which use hledger, in unintended ways that will surprise you later.
-They change the nature of hledger somewhat, making it less transparent and predictable.
-If you decide to use one:

-- Be conservative about what you put in it.
-Try to consider the effect on all your reports.
-- Whenever a hledger command does not work as expected, try it again with `-n`.
-- If that helps, you can run it with `--debug` to see how a config file affected it.
+You can put not only options, but also arguments in a config file.
+This is probably more useful in special-purpose config files, not an automatic one.

 On unix machines, you can add a shebang line at the top of a config file, set executable permission on the file, and use it like a script.
-Eg (some operating systems need the `-S`, some don't):
+Eg (the `-S` is needed on some operating systems):
 ```
 #!/usr/bin/env -S hledger --conf
 ```

-You can put not only options, but also arguments in a config file.
+You can ignore config files by adding the `-n`/`--no-conf` flag to the command line.
-This is probably more useful in special-purpose config files, not an automatic one.
+This is useful when using hledger in scripts, or when troubleshooting.
+When both `--conf` and `--no-conf` options are used, the right-most wins.

+To inspect the processing of config files, use `--debug` or `--debug=8`.

+**Warning!**

+There aren't many hledger features that need a warning, but this is one!

+Automatic config files, while convenient, also make hledger less predictable and dependable.
+It's easy to make a config file that changes a report's behaviour, or breaks your hledger-using scripts/applications, in ways that will surprise you later.

+If you don't want this,

+1. Just don't create a hledger.conf file on your machine.
+2. Also be alert to downloaded directories which may contain a hledger.conf file.
+3. Also if you are sharing scripts or examples or support, consider that others may have a hledger.conf file.

+Conversely, once you decide to use this feature, try to remember:

+1. Whenever a hledger command does not work as expected, try it again with `-n` (`--no-conf`) to see if a config file was to blame.
+2. Whenever you call hledger from a script, consider whether that call should use `-n` or not.
+3. Be conservative about what you put in your config file; try to consider the effect on all your reports.
+4. To troubleshoot the effect of config files, run with `--debug` or `--debug 8`.

 The config file feature was added in hledger 1.40 and is considered *experimental*.